Questions? We’re here to help

 - 6 marks for canceling less than 30 minutes before a shift start or for a no-call, no-show

 When you accumulate the amount of points or actions that result in a deactivation, we’ll send you an email with a record of your attendance marks and the status of your account.

 You may also be deactivated for violating the law; consuming drugs or alcohol or carrying firearms during your shift or while on the app; violating the Uber Works standards on physical contact, sexual assault and misconduct, threatening and rude behavior, discrimination, and reliability; fraud; or account sharing.

 Potential workers are vetted before they can work a shift.
 They must undergo a background check and complete an I-9 form as well as complete other onboarding employment forms.
-In specialized roles, workers are given a skills assessment test and asked to submit relevant certification.

 If a worker gets injured and it’s an emergency, please call 911 immediately.
 If it’s not a life-threatening emergency, ask the worker to notify email@example.com and their designated Employer of Record.